HSLdevcom/hsl-timetable-container/README.md

 # HSL-TIMETABLE-CONTAINER (BUILDER)

 This repository is used for generating stop timetables and fetching route timetables.
 This builds into a hsl-timetable-builder image and that image is used to build hsl-timetable-container images.
 This project uses docker image built from https://github.com/hsldevcom/hsl-map-publisher.
+Everytime something is changed within this project, we get the latest updates from the hsl-map-publisher project.

 ## Configuration env variables